UKHomeOffice/passports-date-controller/README.md

 Quality Assurance
 -----------------

-In order to demonstrate that this controller provides the same funcionality as its parents without regressions, the parents' ([hmpo-form-wizard]'s controller and [hmpo-form-controller] itself) tests are run against it.

-The new functionality is fully documented in the controller's own unit test.
+The controller's functionality is fully documented in the unit test.

 Whilst this is the first version of this module the code coverage is 100% as measured by [Istanbul].
 This is tested for in CI to ensure new